 Remember the junction where you turned left to the Lantau South Obelisk?
 Return to that junction and take the path down the hill towards the Kau Ling Chung campground.
 First, you’ll walk towards the pavilion, walk through it and get back to the junction.

-At the base of the descent, there are open spaces for camping and fire pits.
+At the base of the descent are open spaces for camping and fire pits.
 This is the campground at Kau Ling Chung.
 There are public toilets here if you need to use them.
 Otherwise, keep walking towards Kau Ling Chung beach.

-Return to hiking trail from Kau Ling Chung Beach
+Return to the hiking trail from Kau Ling Chung Beach

-Kau Ling Chung beach is a nice spot for a bit of rest.
-And the beach is pretty clean too.
-And if you are keen, you can even take a dip in the water.
+Kau Ling Chung Beach is a lovely spot to rest.
+And the beach is pretty clean, too.
+And if you are keen, you can even dip in the water.

 When you are ready to continue, find the path on the west end of Kau Ling Chung Beach.
-The path is close to signs at the beach.
+It is close to the beach’s signs.

-The walk back to the hiking trail crosses another area of the campsite.
+Then, walk back to the hiking trail that crosses another campsite area.
 Keep walking straight until you see a small bridge.
-But don’t cross the bridge, take the path on the left to continue hiking to Fan Lau.
+But don’t cross the bridge; take the path on the left to continue hiking to Fan Lau.

 Turn left to Lantau Trail Section 7